DelineaXPM/delinea-platform/Scripts/SecretServer/Box/Instructions.md

 - Click on Create Secret

-- Select the template created in the earlier step [Above](#Box-discovery-account-template).
+- Select the template created in the earlier step [above](#Box-discovery-account-template).

 - Fill out the required fields with the information from the application registration